coleblvck/AntiiQ/README.md

 - Tag Editing: Attempted in a few different ways; app became quite heavy, while also leaving some pretty large footprints in cache and data storages.

-Note: This player has been tested to be working fully on Android 13, and partially tested on a device running Android 10.
+Note: This player has been tested to be working fully on Android 14 & 13, also partially tested on a device running Android 10.
 Your mileage may vary and so, some feedback would be needed if any behaviour improvements would be necessary.